 - Resources identified for joint working are insufficient to deliver the services and joint funding arrangements have not been fully endorsed by partners.
-The NHS board should be able to demonstrate that: - joint planning is supported by a financial strategy that includes detailed and realistic resources to achieve jointly agreed objectives and priorities - pooled budgets have been agreed amongst partner members as well as their respective contributions - base budgets are reviewed on an annual basis with regular monitoring of expenditure during the year by partners - o there are agreed protocols for the virement of expenditure between accounts.
+The NHS board should be able to demonstrate that: - joint planning is supported by a financial strategy that includes detailed and realistic resources to achieve jointly agreed objectives and priorities - pooled or aligned budgets have been agreed amongst partner members as well as their respective contributions - base budgets are reviewed on an annual basis with regular monitoring of expenditure during the year by partners - o resource transfer is accounted for and used for its intended purpose - there are agreed protocols for the virement of expenditure between accounts.